-- 2.1 Any reference made to "the law" means the Keep Jobs in Colorado Act, C.R.S. § 8-17-101, et seq.
-"Agency of government" as used in the Prevailing Wage Act, C.R.S. § 24-92-201(1) means any agency, department, division, board, bureau, commission, institution, or section of the state, which is a budgetary unit exercising construction contracting authority or discretion.
-"Agency of government" does not include any county, city and county, city, municipality, town, school district, special district, or any other political subdivision of the state. - 2.1.1 "Contracting Agency" is the specific agency of government with which a Contractor or sSubcontractor has a contract for a public project. - 2.2 "Authorized representative" means a person who is designated by a party to a complaint to represent the party during the Division's complaint and/or appeal process. - "Colorado labor" as used in KJICA, § 8-17-101(2)(a), means labor that is performed on a public project by any person who is a resident of the state of Colorado, at the time of the public works project, without discrimination as to race, color, creed, sex, sexual orientation, marital status, national origin, ancestry, age, or religion, except when sex or age is a bona fide occupational qualification. - 2.32.1 A resident of the state of Colorado is a person who can provide a valid Colorado driver's license, a valid Colorado state-issued photo identification, or other documentation showing that the personhe or she has resided in Colorado for the last thirty days, and includes any persons who establish residency during the course of the project. - 2.43 "Contractor" as used in the Prevailing Wage Act, C.R.S. § 24-92-201(2), means any employer, person, entity, individual, partnership, association, corporation, business trust, legal representative, or any organized group of persons that has a contract for a public project with a Contracting Agency. - 2.53 "Davis Bacon Act" refers to the Davis-Bacon and Related Acts (DBRA), 40 U.S.C. § 3141 et seq.
-29 C.F.R. §§ 1, 3, 5, 6, 7, and any related regulat - 2.64 "Director" means the dDirector of the Colorado dDivision of Labor sStandards and sStatistics, or his or her designee. - 2.75 "Division" means the dDivision of lLabor sStandards and sStatistics within the Colorado dDepartment of lLabor and eEmployment. - 2.86 "Employees" and/or "workers" under KJICA and Prevailing Wage Act. - 2.8.12.9 Under KJICA, § 8-17-101(2)(a), a "worker" is defined pursuant to the Davis Bacon Act, 29 C.F.R. § 5.2.
+- 2.1 "Agency of government" as used in the Prevailing Wage Act, C.R.S. § 24-92-201(1) means any agency, department, division, board, bureau, commission, institution, or section of the state, which is a budgetary unit exercising construction contracting authority or discretion.
+"Agency of government" does not include any county, city and county, city, municipality, town, school district, special district, or any other political subdivision of the state. - 2.1.1 "Contracting Agency" is the specific agency of government with which a contractor or subcontractor has a contract for a public project. - 2.2 "Authorized representative" means a person who is designated by a party to a complaint to represent the party during the Division's complaint and/or appeal process. - 2.3 "Colorado labor" as used in KJICA, § 8-17-101(2)(a), means labor that is performed on a public project by any person who is a resident of the state of Colorado, without discrimination as to race, color, creed, sex, sexual orientation, marital status, national origin, ancestry, age, or religion, except when sex or age is a bona fide occupational qualification. - 2.3.1 A resident of the state of Colorado is a person who can provide a valid Colorado driver's license, a valid Colorado state-issued photo identification, or other documentation showing that the person has resided in Colorado for the last thirty days. - 2.4 "Contractor" as used in the Prevailing Wage Act, C.R.S. § 24-92-201(2), means any employer, person, entity, individual, partnership, association, corporation, business trust, legal representative, or any organized group of persons that has a contract for a public project with a Contracting Agency. - 2.5 "Davis Bacon Act" refers to the Davis-Bacon and Related Acts (DBRA), 40 U.S.C. § 3141 et seq. - 2.6 "Director" means the Director of the Colorado Division of Labor Standards and Statistics, or his or her designee. - 2.7 "Division" means the Division of Labor Standards and Statistics within the Colorado Department of Labor and Employment. - 2.8 "Employees" and/or "workers" under KJICA and Prevailing Wage Act. - 2.8.1 Under KJICA, § 8-17-1051(2)(a), a "worker" is defined pursuant to the Davis Bacon Act, 29 C.F.R. § 5.2.
 Workers are those whose duties are manual or physical in nature (including those workers who use tools or who are performing the work of a trade), as distinguished from mental or managerial.
 The term does not apply to workers whose duties are primarily administrative, executive, or clerical, rather than manual. - 2.8.2 Under the Prevailing Wage Act, C.R.S. § 24-92-201(4), "employees" are workers who are employees pursuant to the Colorado Wage Act, C.R.S. § 8-4-101(5), and who are engaged by contractors or subcontractors to perform jobs on various types of public projects, including as mechanics, laborers, or other construction workers.